ProfessorProf/valorscripts/README.md

 * `!t Fireball +1` Performs the Fireball technique and rolls against 1 target with a +1 bonus to the attack roll (if the second parameter starts with + or -, it'll read it as a roll bonus instead of a target count).
 * `!t "Doom F" 2 -1` Performs the Doom Fist technique and rolls against 2 targets with a -2 penalty to the attack roll.
 * `!t Doom Fist +2 3` Performs the Doom Fist technique and rolls against 3 targets with a +2 bonus to the attack roll.

+#### Add Effect
+Syntax: `!e Poison 2`

+Adds a temporary effect to the Turn Tracker for the current selected character.
+If desired, add a number to the end of the command to specify a duration - if none is added, it will default to 3 turns. **Select the character creating the effect, NOT the target.**

 #### Rest
 Syntax: `!rest`